manuelkue/amazon-review-dashboard/README.md

 The page will reload if you make edits to the code.<br>
 You will also see any lint errors in the console.

+## First steps

+Currently you can add user profiles, fetch all review data and view changes